Find here our expat baker’s insights on baking for Easter while living away from her home.

 Text and pictures by Claire Sinclair

-Here we are in Holy Week and thoughts turn to chocolate eggs and roast lamb on Easter Sunday.
+With the approaching Holy Week thoughts turn to chocolate eggs and roast lamb on Easter Sunday.
 At least, that’s what the British traditionally eat during this season.

 Every culture has its culinary traditions which, in our expatriate life, can be some of the things most missed from home.